 The same needs to be kept in mind about oils, which are processed and extracted parts of the original whole food.
 While coconut, flax, or hemp oils are generally speaking considered healthy and common green smoothie additions, it is much more valuable to go with their whole food counterparts.
 Add in flax seeds or hemp seeds instead of their oils.
 With coconut, even adding in coconut butter provides us with a more wholesome version of the original food and it won’t make your green smoothie oily.

 Green Smoothies for Your Health

-As mentioned in the introduction, green smoothies can be one of the most amazing ways we can boost the nutrient density of our diet and benefit our health, but they can also work against us if we are not mindful about what we put into them.
+As mentioned in the introduction, green smoothies can be one of the most powerful ways to boost the nutrient density of our diet and benefit our health, but they can also work against us if we are not mindful of what we put into them.
 Be sure to always focus on real, fresh, wholesome, natural plant foods and of course have the leafy greens play the starring role.

 To learn more about green smoothies and how to make optimally healthy ones, including recipes, nutritional information, and more, I invite you to explore my interactive green smoothie essentials online course.